-Prerequisite(s): 103-102 Microsoft Office Suite and 557-111 Fnd of Library & Info Services and 557-129 Online Learning & Technologies
+Prerequisite(s): 103-102 Microsoft Office Suite and 557-111 Fnd of Library & Info Services and (557-129 Online Learning & Technologies or 890-115 Online Success Strategies)

 557-129 | Online Learning & Technologies // 1 Credit

 This course provides a comprehensive introduction to success strategies as an online learner.
 Different student support services will be introduced such as academic services, advising, diversity and disability resource with an emphasis on online learner support and the use of technologies for the program, including the course management system.
 In addition, time management and organization concepts will be provided.